Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

     2. Set a new network interface in the host computer as shown in the following figures.
 This is a one time activity:

-         -   Linux computer:
+         -   Linux computer.

              ![Linux Network Configuration](media/network_setting.png)

-         -   Windows computer:
+         -   Windows computer.

              ![Windows Network Configuration](media/win_net_config.png)